wvirany/blog/content/_index.md

 draft = false
 +++

-👋 Welcome to my blog, where I write about math, machine learning, and their applications, typically in chemistry, biology, and medicine.
+👋 Welcome to my blog, where I write about math, machine learning, and their applications.